Justin Turner Preview, Player Props: Red Sox vs. Rays

 Justin Turner At The Plate

-- In 44.0% of his games this year, Turner has had at least one RBI.
-He's picked up more than one in 17.0% and driven in three or more of his team's runs in five contests.
+- Turner has driven home a run in 63 games this season (44.4%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 47.5% of his games this year, with two or more runs scored in 10.6%.
+- He has scored a run in 67 games this year, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.